 Prepare for the March 1 Annual Community Right-to-Know Tier II Reporting Deadline

-With the year coming to a close, remember that the March 1 Annual Community Right-to-Know Tier II Report Filing Deadline with the New York City (NYC) Department of Environmental Protection (DEP) is fast approaching!
-For all NYC facilities that handle, use, and store hazardous substances in amounts greater than the Threshold Reporting Quantities (TRQs), Right-to-Know Tier II Reports, including completed Facility Inventory Forms (FIFs) and Safety Data Sheets (SDSs), are soon due.
-To meet the deadline and avoid potential violations and fines, it is a good idea to start preparing now.
+As the year draws to a close, it’s time to prepare for the March 1 Annual Community Right-to-Know Tier II Report Filing Deadline with the New York City (NYC) Department of Environmental Protection (DEP).
+NYC facilities that store, use, or handle hazardous substances in amounts greater than the Threshold Reporting Quantities (TRQs) must submit a Right-to-Know Tier II Report, including Facility Inventory Forms (FIFs) and Safety Data Sheets (SDSs).

 - Lubricants, grease, degreasers

-- Petroleum products/fuels (diesel, gasoline, motor oil), brake fluid, antifreeze, etc.
+- Petroleum products (e.g., diesel, gasoline, motor oil), brake fluid, antifreeze, etc.

 - Batteries